kayakalison/familytree/README.md

   License: Eclipse Public License 1.0

 If you use or redistribute this project, please follow the respective license terms and provide appropriate credit.

+## Acknowledgements
+Thanks to Dana Myers Roberge, Mark Seto, Barry Erickson, Mia Honts Mar and anyone else who chipped in to help source the data that is foundational to this work – this project wouldn't exist without your input!